Ram-N/prediction-contests/t20-2024/rules.md

 - You are competing for glory.
 The winner will be the undisputed **T20 Worldcup Prediction Champion** for the next 4 years, until the next T20 World cup.
 - The winner of each stage will make it to the [Prediction Hall of Fame](/prediction-contests/past/hof)

-**Entry Deadline: 05 October 2023**, before the first ball is bowled.
-(2:00 pm IST).
-The form will not accept entries after that time.

 ## T20 World Cup Format ([Wikipedia](https://en.wikipedia.org/wiki/2024_ICC_Men%27s_T20_World_Cup)